geoffstevens8/productivity-pack/README.md

 # Productivity Pack

-The productivity pack includes Visual Studio Code extensions that will streamline the workflow of any developer.
+The productivity pack includes Visual Studio Code extensions that will streamline the workflow for any developer.

 The pack includes: